Robert J. Henle: Faculty and student affairs

 Georgetown's campus was host to another conflict in May 1971, when several thousand protesters (who were not affiliated with Georgetown) sought refuge on the university's campus after being pushed back by police for trying to shut down the Key Bridge and other major arteries of Washington, D.C.
 At the time, Henle was in Rome, and the campus was under the direction of the vice president, James Kelly.
 Kelly allowed the protesters to remain on campus, and provided them with food.
 Without the university's permission, the Metropolitan Police then fired tear gas from helicopters onto the protesters, as well as Georgetown students who were walking to their final exams, causing the exams to be postponed.
 The campus atmosphere began to change in the 1972–1973 academic year, as protests died down, and student attention became less motivated by national politics.
 Rather than focus on politics, the student government increasingly became a service provider to students, and created The Students of Georgetown, Incorporated (The Corp) in March 1972.

 That year, Henle became involved in an administrative dispute with a vice president and the board of directors.
 He hired Edmund Ryan as vice president for educational affairs, effectively the chief academic officer, outside of the formal procedure and without the consent of the board.
-Soon thereafter, Henle and Ryan had a falling out, in which in Henle accused Ryan of trying to force him into retirement so that Ryan could become president.
+Soon thereafter, Henle and Ryan had a falling out, in which Henle accused Ryan of trying to force him into retirement so that Ryan could become president.
 Ryan became convinced that Henle was forming a coalition to undermine him, and that Henle was bugging his office; Ryan refused to meet in the president's office, and insisted that they meet in his room in the Jesuit community.
 Eventually, Henle fired Ryan, who would be admitted to the psychiatric ward of Saint Vincent's Hospital in New York City two months later, but later became the president of Seattle University.
 Unaware of its basis, the faculty senate and student body protested the firing.
 As a result, the board became increasingly scrutinizing of Henle, who by this time had also become an alcoholic.
 While commending his leadership, the board ultimately decided that 1976 would be his final year as president.
 Henle submitted his resignation as president of Georgetown on June 30, 1976.